-- Meenakshi Mukherjee Award for the best published paper in 2019 by the Indian Association of Commonwealth Literature and Language Studies.
+- Meenakshi Mukherjee Award for the best published paper in 2019 by Indian Association of Commonwealth Literature and Language Studies.

 - Durham University Learning and Teaching Award, DULTA

-- Associate Fellow of the UK Higher Education Academy
+- Associate Fellow of the UK Higher Education Academy.

 - Slow Memory COST Action European Cooperation in Science and Technology (ongoing, Value: INR 45 Lakhs)